Orchid care is not complicated. It is just different from everything else you have grown.

 The rule of thumb: Water once every 7 to 10 days in summer, every 10 to 14 days in winter.
 But forget the calendar.
 Look at the roots instead.

 Orchids sold in clear plastic pots are packaged that way for a reason: so you can see the roots.
-When the roots are plump and green, she has enough water.
-When they turn silvery-grey and slightly wrinkled, it’s time.
+When the roots are plump and green, the plant has enough water.
+When they turn silvery-grey and slightly wrinkled, it is time.

 How to water properly: Take the pot to the sink and run room-temperature water through the bark for about 30 seconds.
 Let it drain completely.
 Never let an orchid sit in a saucer of standing water.
 That’s a slow path to root rot.